Michelle Obama's Emotional Farewell: 'The Power Of Hope' Has 'Allowed Us To Rise'

 "Do not ever let anyone make you feel like you don't matter," the first lady said, "or like you don't have a place in our American story, because you do."

-A graduate of Harvard law school like her husband, Michelle Obama stressed that in order to preserve and protect their freedoms, young people should get a good education, so they can be active and productive citizens.
+A graduate of Harvard Law School like her husband, Michelle Obama stressed that to preserve and protect their freedoms, young people should get a good education, so they can be active and productive citizens.
 She added young people should not lose hope, even when they encounter the inevitable obstacles.

 "It is our fundamental belief in the power of hope that has allowed us to rise above the voices of doubt and division, of anger and fear that we have faced in our own lives and the life of this country," Obama said.
 "Our hope that if we work hard enough and believe in ourselves, we can be whatever we dream, regardless of the limitations that others may place on us."